 Even as more U.S. cities adopt soda taxes to make sugar-sweetened beverages less affordable, the price of those beverages is falling elsewhere in the world.

-Globally, people could afford to buy 71 percent more Coca-Cola in 2016 than in 1990, according to a from the American Cancer Society.
+Globally, people could afford to buy 71 percent more Coca-Cola in 2016 than in 1990, according to a

 That price decrease could mean sugar-sweetened beverages are getting more accessible and are more likely to accelerate a rising rate of obesity around the world, the report says.